vhdfix/Disk2vhd/README.md

 Despite its small size, Disk2vhd offers powerful capabilities that support a range of operational scenarios: creating virtual machine templates, testing software updates in a sandboxed environment, performing disaster recovery preparations, or archiving entire systems for long-term preservation.
 Because the resulting VHD files are usable across multiple versions of Windows and fully compatible with Hyper-V, the tool continues to be a trusted part of many administrators’ workflows.

-In short, Disk2vhd serves as a reliable and highly efficient bridge between physical hardware and virtual environments, providing a seamless way to preserve, migrate, or replicate systems with minimal effort.
+In brief, Disk2vhd is a dependable and efficient tool that links physical systems to virtual platforms, enabling easy system preservation, migration, or duplication.